-Hello and welcome to The Travel Bite®, food and travel blog for inspiring delicious adventures whether you’re at home or abroad.
+Hello and welcome to The Travel Bite®, a food and travel blog for inspiring delicious adventures whether you’re at home or abroad.
 Everything from trying out new recipes and having a taste adventure in your own kitchen, to tips on where to travel for the best food.

 We’re Rachelle and Pete, and if you love travel and you love food, then you’ve come to the right place.
 If your idea of a fun time is going on a cooking safari in Cape Town, hiking through a rainforest to harvest chocolate in Costa Rica, or dining at the number one restaurant in the world, then we’re kindred spirits.
 Our goal is to tempt your tastebuds with globally inspired recipes and help you plan that culinary vacation you’ve been dreaming about.